PRodriguez19/SACNAS_RNAseq_Workshop_2023/README.md

 | SACNAS Attendees | None | 75 minute workshop |

 ## Description
 This repository has learning materials for a **75 minute**, hands-on **Introduction to RNA-Seq analysis with R/RStudio** workshop.
-R is a simple programming environment that enables the effective handling of data, while providing excellent graphical support.
+R is a simple programming environment that enables the effective handling of data while providing excellent graphical support.
 RStudio is a tool that provides a user-friendly environment for working with R.

 These materials are intended to provide a **general overview** of the RNA-Seq data analysis, starting from processed counts files.